Mary Paley Marshall: Life

 After her husband died in 1924, Mary became Honorary Librarian of the Marshall Library of Economics at Cambridge, to which she donated her husband's collection of articles and books on economics.
 She worked there as a librarian for twenty years until her doctors ordered her to stop, which she did reluctantly.
 She continued to live in Balliol Croft until her death on 19 March 1944 at the age of 93.
 Her ashes were scattered in the garden.
-Her husband is buried in the Ascension Parish Burial Ground.

 Mary Marshall's reminiscences were published posthumously as What I Remember (1947).